You are a small or medium scale event organizer. And part of your job is to manage the entry of guests to your event.

 1. Using an online ticket generator, the event organizer creates event tickets that are QR Code based tickets.
 Each ticket has a QR Code encoded with a unique ID or a serial code

-2. The organizer has the option to either download the tickets in printable formats (PDF) or directly email the tickets to guests.
+2. The organizer can either download the tickets in printable formats (PDF) or directly email the tickets to guests or integrate their registration system with a ticket generation system via an API.

 3. The event organizer then needs to download a mobile application (Google Play or App Store).
 Using the application the organizer or invited coordinators can scan tickets to check validity—valid, invalid, or duplicate.